cassels/mono.ts/README.md

 ## Pre-build

-This tree is using aliases (or *paths* in typescript world).
+This tree is using aliases (or _paths_ in typescript world).
 This allows VSCode to reference the correct files, and tests to run.

-- `/packages/tsconfig.base.json` (common configuration for both pre-build and build configurations)
+- `/tsconfig.base.json` (common configuration for both pre-build and build configurations)
-    - `/packages/tsconfig.json`
+  - `/tsconfig.json`
     - `/packages/line/tsconfig.json`

 ## Build

 This tree uses typescript's project reference for optimised builds.

-- `/packages/tsconfig.base.json`
+- `/tsconfig.base.json`
-    - `/packages/tsconfig.build.json`
+  - `/tsconfig.build.json`
     - `/packages/point/tsconfig.build.json`
     - `/packages/line/tsconfig.build.json`

 Note that to build the packages you run (`/package.json`):

-`"build": "tsc --build packages/tsconfig.build.json"`
+`"build": "tsc --build tsconfig.build.json"`

 This is allegedly better than letting `yarn` or `lerna` build the packages in turn based on the dependency tree.

+## Customise

+Change scope from @geo.

+- `/package.json`
+- `/tsconfig.json`
+- `/jest.config.js`
+- `/packages/line/package.json`
+- `/packages/line/tsconfig.build.json`